tum-esm/em27-retrieval-pipeline/README.md

 ## What is it?

 This repository contains all the code for extracting measurement data from our SQL database.
-It combines functionality from https://gitlab.lrz.de/esm/em27-plot-data-upload and https://gitlab.lrz.de/esm/columnmeasurementautomation.
-However, the `columnmeasurementautomation`-repo also includes the triggering of gfit and loading stuff into the database.

-**These two processes (1. loading into the database, 2. extracting from the database) should be separated!
-This repository implements the second process (extraction).**
+On https://retrieval.esm.ei.tum.de/ one can visually inspect all raw and post-processed data we have since late 2019.
+Using this extraction tool, one can generate CSV files containing post-processed concentration time series for specific filter settings and dates/sensors.

 <br/>